TellowKrinkle/higurashi-retinaizer/Readme.md

 - Minagoroshi (Unity 5.6.7f1)

 ## Known Issues
-- If you start the game in fullscreen and then defullscreen with the green window button (rather than an in-game control), the window will be way too big
 - Game screen resolutions are used as pixel resolutions, not display-independent-point resolutions (so 1280x720 will now make a tiny window).
 It seemed like less work to do things this way rather than the other way.

 ## Development